ABOUT Beltway Poetry Quarterly

 Acknowledgments

-Beltway Poetry Quarterly has received funding from the DC Commission on the Arts and Humanities and the Humanities Council of Washington, DC.
-Additional support has been generously provided by The Word Works, Inc., and individual donors: Andrea Carter Brown, Tom Drescher, Nereide Ellis, Judy Thibalt Klevins, Richard McCann, Carol Heller Nation, Gwen Rubinstein, Tonda Rush, and Martha Tabor.
+Support for Beltway Poetry Quarterly has come from the DC Commission on the Arts and Humanities and the Humanities Council of Washington, DC.
+Additional support has been generously provided by the American Poetry Museum, DC Film Alliance, Letras Latinos, Poetry Mutual, Split This Rock, and The Word Works.

 Acknowledgments to publishers who graciously provided permissions to reprint some of the poems on Beltway Poetry can be found in the Credits.